Dependable-Call-Exchange/skypeparser/docs/development/ERROR_HANDLING.md

 ## Overview

-The Skype Parser project now uses a consistent error handling approach across all modules.
+The Skype Parser project uses a consistent error handling approach across all modules.
 This approach is based on custom exception classes that provide specific information about errors and a standardized way to handle them.

 ## Custom Exception Hierarchy